Network diagnostics for a dedicated server

 - optional:

-The check can be performed up to the public or private IP address of the server, or a domain name that is bound to the server's IP address.
+You can perform the check using the public or private IP address of the server, or the domain name linked to the server's IP address.

 -

-Open the CLI on the server from which you will perform the check.
+Open CLI on the server from which you will perform the check.

 -